xvenc/bp-theses/README.md

         -o	Specifies output directory name for dowloaded pcaps -d	Specifies output directory for malware samples.

-Report files are automaticaly created.
+Report and log files are automaticaly created.
 The file name is based on the input directory.
 COMMAND arguments can't be combined.

 ```